TheHive-Project/TheHiveDocs/admin/cluster.md

 }
 ```

-Then add another node (node2: 10.0.0.2) to our one-node cluster :
+Then add another node.
+Let's call it `node2` and assume its IP address is `10.0.0.2` to our one-node cluster.
+You can see that it is referring to the first node in `cluster.seed-nodes`:
 ```
 akka {
   remote {